mukulChandYadav/AgriculturalMarketplaceCrowdfunding/README.md

 ## Application Workflow

 ### Register User

+Users can register to the portal using their Metamask wallet account, in designated role, to perform related tasks on the portal.

 ![](assets/GIFs/RegisterUser.gif)

 ### Publish Product Campaign

+Farmer, as a primary user of the portal, registers and then publishes proposed product campaign to retrieve required amount through crowdfunding as well as enables his product's visibility to marketplace users.

 ![](assets/GIFs/PublishProductCampaign.gif)

 ### Fund Product

+Investors & Donors can fund published product campaigns on Marketplace.
+Investors intend to derive profit, whereas Users with Donor role don't expect any returns from final product sales.

 ![](assets/GIFs/FundProduct.gif)

 ### Harvest Product

+The Product Publisher, i.e. Farmer, harvests funded product once ready, earmarking Marketplace manager for further processing.
+Farmer, hands over all his investor liabilities to Marketplace manager at this stage of supplychain action.

 ![](assets/GIFs/HarvestProduct.gif)

 ### Transfer Harvested Product To Marketplace

+The Marketpalce Manager then assumes the ownership of harvested product and then pays expected price to previous owner, i.e. Farmer.

 ![](assets/GIFs/TransferToMarketplace.gif)

 ### Buy Product From Marketplace

+At this juncture of product supplychain, Customers(Spot/Forward), buys product from marketplace at listed price.

 ![](assets/GIFs/SellToCustomer.gif)

 ### Payout Product Campaign Investors

+Upon product being sold to customers, Marketplace manager, decides to payout any investors, if applicable.

 ![](assets/GIFs/PayoutToInvestors.gif)

 ### Rate Marketplace users

+Marketplace users, can decide to rate users based upon status & quality of interaction and commitment of current owner of product towards products maturity.

 ![](assets/GIFs/RateUser.gif)

 ## Built With